-Internet Broadband /h:-h Broadband /hish

-Broadband (high- Broadband (high-

-Connection speed) Internet speed) Internet

-connection with a connection

-speed of 1.5 Mbps

-or higher

-Internet Mozilla Firefox Internet Explorer

-Browser (latest stable 11.0

-release) Safari 6.0

-Google Chrome

-(latest stable

-release)

-Internet Explorer

-11.0 Safari 10.0

-1

-Java Java SE 8 or higher

-Java SE may be requir ad far course modia

-within the Blackboard

-Java for free from the

-Flash Flash Player (latest sta

-Player Flash Flayer (latest sta

-riayei Elach may be required for course modia

-Flash may be required for course media within the Blackboard.
-You can download

-Flash for free from the Adobe website.

-Microsoft All active ACC students are provided with a

-Office free copy of Microsoft Office 365.
-You can

-download Office by logging into your ACC

-email.

-Adobe Adobe Acrobat Reader (latest stable

-Acrobat release)

-Reader

-Acrobat Reader may be required for course

-documents within the Blackboard.
-You can

-download Reader for free from the Adobe

-website.
-1

-Accessibility JAWS 16 or Higher Visit the Microsoft

-Technology (if needed) (Windows) website for details

-(in needed) (third-party software

-may have an

-additional cost)

-Visit the Apple

-Visit the Apple website for details

-(third-party software

-may have an

-additional cost)

-Third-party Your instructor may cl

-Electronic electronic publisher (f

-Publishers -

-collection of readings, articles, video clips).
-Because the electronic publisher content

-varies, you may or may not have additional

-,
+Internet Connection Broadband (high- speed) Internet connection with a speed of 1.5 Mbps or higher Broadband (high- speed) Internet connection Internet Browser Mozilla Firefox (latest stable release) Google Chrome (latest stable release) Internet Explorer 11.0 Safari 10.0 Internet Explorer 11.0 Safari 6.0 Java Java SE 8 or higher Java SE may be requir within the Blackboard Java for free from the .
+You can download Flash Flash Player (latest sta able version) Player Flash may be required for course media within the Blackboard.
+You can download Flash for free from the Adobe website.
+Microsoft Office All active ACC students are provided with a free copy of Microsoft Office 365.
+You can download Office by logging into your ACC email.
+Adobe Acrobat Reader Adobe Acrobat Reader (latest stable release) Acrobat Reader may be required for course documents within the Blackboard.
+You can download Reader for free from the Adobe website.
+Accessibility JAWS 16 or Higher Visit the Microsoft Technology (if needed) (Windows) website for details ((third-party software may have an additional cost) Visit the Apple website for details (third-party software may have an additional cost) Third-party Your instructor may cl additional cost) hoose to include an Electronic electronic publisher (f additional cost) hoose to include an for example, a additional cost) hoose to include an for example, a , articles, video clips).